osb-group/osb-learn/programming/loops.rst

 - **While loops** semantically have an indefinite number of iterations.
 Use this when you aren't sure how many iterations you really need to execute (such as reading until the end of a file).
 Ergo, use this only when you only really need the completion condition.
 - **For loops** have the initialization and step parts of the loop altogether in one line for convenience.
 Use this when you definitely know how many iterations it needs to go, especially if it's just concrete hard-values.
 If you need to have the initialization and/or the step of your loop, the for loop should be your de facto choice.
-- **Do while loops** should be the rarest kind of loop you'd need to make.
+- **Do-while loops** should be the rarest kind of loop you'd need to make.
 Consider them if you're looking for a while loop, but you always want an iteration to execute at least once.

 Common Mistakes
 ---------------